 The “3 C’s of Resumes”

 Clear: Make sure your resume addresses the qualifications required for the position you seek.
 It is very important that you tailor your resume for each position you pursue.
+If you have had a career break to care for children, parent, spouse, etc., you should describe this break clearly and concisely.

 Concise: Standard length is typically one page for recent graduates and two pages for professionals with significant professional experience.
 If you have less than 5 years of professional experience, you should use an early professional resume format.
 If you have more than 5 years of professional experience, you should use a mid-career resume format.